 Many patients will wait for several years before seeking help for presbycusis and are often brought to medical attention at the insistence of family members.
-This is in part due to the insidious onset of the disorder, as well as the negative stigma associated with hearing aid use.
+This is in part due to the insidious onset of the disorder as well as the negative stigma associated with hearing aid use.
 Older individuals may accept some degree of hearing loss as inevitable, and do not consider it a treatable disorder.
 Left unrecognized, hearing loss in older adults can lead to progressive social withdrawal, depression, isolation, and significant familial stress .
+It can also have a negative impact on patient-doctor interactions .
 Hearing loss also may have a significant deleterious effect on the spouses of affected individuals .
 The impact of hearing loss can be further compounded by the higher incidence of hearing loss in individuals with other coexisting functional limitations .

 A common finding in patients with inner ear hearing loss is a paradoxical hypersensitivity to loud sounds.
 Patients will often complain that sounds become too loud at levels that would easily be tolerated by persons with normal hearing.
 This is the result of "recruitment," a disordered processing of sound in the inner ear .
 The simultaneous elevation of the threshold needed to hear quiet sounds, and the reduction of tolerable loud sounds, results in a narrowing of the individual's dynamic range.
 This can complicate fitting hearing aids for affected individuals, where careful upper output limits must be set to maintain comfort levels.
 Recruitment explains why shouting at patients with presbycusis is often quite counterproductive, since it is primarily the low vowel frequencies that are amplified by shouting, which carry little of the missing speech information and can be quite uncomfortable to the listener.

 There is no consensus regarding population screening for hearing loss.
 An evidence-based review for the United States Preventive Services Task Force (USPSTF) determined that additional research is needed on the effectiveness of screening for hearing loss, with a particular focus on health outcomes .
-The USPSTF is preparing a recommendation statement on screening for hearing loss in older adults, which should be available in 2011 .
+The USPSTF has concluded that there is insufficient evidence to assess the balance of benefits and harms of screening for hearing loss in asymptomatic adults aged 50 years and older .
 The American Speech-Language-Hearing Association has advised that individuals over 50 years of age should have complete audiometric testing every three years .
 However, concerns have been raised about the resource implications without proven benefit .
-Taking a careful hearing history from all patients over 50 years of age, and further testing those who report hearing difficulties will identify most individuals with significant hearing deficits from presbycusis.
+Taking a careful hearing history from all patients over 50 years of age, and further testing those who report hearing difficulties, will identify most individuals with significant hearing deficits from presbycusis.

 Presbycusis develops over many years, and the rate of hearing loss progression can help to establish a diagnosis.
 It is often difficult for a patient or family member to give an accurate history of the onset and progression of hearing loss.
 However, the history of sudden decrease in hearing (noticed over days or weeks rather than years) should raise suspicion for other etiologies.
 (See "Sudden sensorineural hearing loss".)